Strategies for Supporting Children with Sensory Sensitivities

 Children with executive functioning challenges require a structured plan for continued growth and development to help them navigate daily tasks and reach their full potential.
 It's crucial to establish clear goals and objectives that are tailored to the child's specific needs and strengths.
 By setting achievable targets, children can build confidence and motivation as they work towards improving their executive functions.

-Parents and caregivers can support children by creating a structured environment, breaking tasks into smaller steps, providing visual aids, and offering positive reinforcement.
+environment, breaking tasks into smaller steps, providing visual aids, and offering positive reinforcement.

 How can schools and therapists collaborate to help children with executive functioning issues?